distortedfusion/blade-components/docs/20-forms/80-error-handling.md

 </x-form>
 ```

-As you might have notice we didn't supply a [CSRF token](https://laravel.com/docs/csrf) input.
+As you might have noticed, we didn't add a [CSRF token](https://laravel.com/docs/csrf) input.
 This is automatically handled by the `x-form` component.
 Additionally, for `PUT` and `PATCH` requests, the method will automatically be spoofed as described in the [Laravel Documentation](https://laravel.com/docs/routing#form-method-spoofing).

 ## Alpine.js and Livewire Requests